DexterInd/Utilities/Raspbian_For_Robots_Testing/README.md

 - [ ] Create new GrovePi Scratch program -
 - [ ] Run GoPiGo Scratch Example Program
 - [ ] Create new GoPiGo Scratch Program - example: broadcast forward
+- [ ] Run GoPiGo3 Scratch Example Program
+- [ ] Create new GoPiGo3 Scratch Program - example:
 - [ ] Check that SpyVsPis is removed
 = [ ] Check Copy/Paste in VNC and noNVC
 - [ ] Check Geany is not run as root
 - [ ] Check Geany does not give write access to the Dexter Python examples
-- [ ] Run a GoPiGo3 Python Example
+- [ ] GoPiGo3: Run a Python Example
-- [ ] Run a GoPiGo3 Scratch Example
+- [ ] GoPiGo3: Run a  Scratch Example
+- [ ] GoPiGo3: Test that `gopigo3_power.py` is running in the background when GoPiGo3 is attached.
+- [ ] GoPiGo3: Test that you can power on and off with the button.

 Publishing Tasks for Raspbian for Robots
 =====================================